Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Introduction

+This approach given in \eqref{eqn:multi-agent-update} is prototypical of most multi-agent optimization algorithms, in that the update equation can be implemented in the following steps, which are executed in parallel at every node, $i=1,\dots,n$: \begin{enumerate} \item Node $i$ locally computes $\nabla f_i(x_i^k)$. \item Node $i$ transmits its gradient $\nabla f_i(x_i^k)$ and receives gradients $\nabla f_j(x_j^k)$ from its neighbors $j \in N_i$. \item Node $i$ uses this new information to compute the new value $x_i^{k+1}$, e.g., via equation \eqref{eqn:multi-agent-update}. \end{enumerate} Different multi-agent optimization algorithms may differ in terms of what information gets exchanged in the second step, and in the precise way they compute the update in the last step, not necessarily using \eqref{eqn:multi-agent-update}, as well as in the assumptions they make about the local objective functions $f_i$ or the communication topology, captured by the neighborhoods $N_i$.
+For example: the communication topology may be static or it may vary from iteration to iteration; communications may be undirected (node $i$ receives messages from node $j$ if and only if $j$ also receives messages from $i$) or directed.

+The general multi-agent approach to implementing gradient descent, given in \eqref{eqn:multi-agent-update}, also raises a set of issues which did not come up in the other architectures.
+Since the master-worker and fully-connected architectures exactly implement gradient descent, the well-established convergence theory for gradient descent directly applies to those architectures.
+However, when nodes update using the rule \eqref{eqn:multi-agent-update}, they no longer exactly implement centralized gradient descent, because they use a search direction

+which is the average of a subset, rather than all, of the gradients at other nodes.
+Thus, after the first iteration, the local values $x_j^1$ at different nodes are no longer equivalent.
+Subsequently, at the next iteration, the local gradients being averaged at node $i$ will have been evaluated at different values $x_j^1$.
+Therefore, there are a few ways in which the values produced by multi-agent gradient descent and deviates from centralized gradient descent.
+One may hope that, under the right conditions, the values at different nodes will not be too different from each other and that the local search directions will be sufficiently similar to the gradient search direction that the nodes still converge to (and agree on!) a minimizer of $f(x)$.

-Because each node only has access to local information, the nodes must communicate over a network to find a minimizer of $f(x)$.
-Multi-agent consensus optimization algorithms are iterative, where each iteration typically involves some local computation followed by communication over the network.
-In most applications of interest, either it is not possible or one does not allow each node to communicate with every other node.
-The connectivity of the network (i.e., which pairs of nodes may communicate directly with each other) is represented as a graph with $n$ vertices and with an edge between a pair of vertices if they communicate directly.
-In general, the network connectivity may change from iteration to iteration.
-We will see that, indeed, the communication network topology plays a key role in the convergence theory of multi-agent optimization methods in that it may limit the flow of information between distant nodes and thereby hinder convergence.
+Indeed, we will see that we can identify a variety of conditions under which multi-agent optimization algorithms are guaranteed to converge, and we can precisely quantify how the convergence rate differs from that of centralized gradient descent.
+Most often, this difference depends directly on the communication topology.
+In many applications of interest, either it is not possible or one does not allow each node to communicate with every other node.
+The connectivity of the network (i.e., which pairs of nodes may communicate directly with each other) can be represented as a graph with $n$ vertices and with an edge from $j$ to $i$ if node $j$ receives messages from node $i$.
+We will see that the communication network topology plays a key role in the convergence theory of multi-agent optimization methods in that it may limit the flow of information between distant nodes and thereby hinder convergence.